seszele64/obsidian-notes/docs/Projekt EDIF.md

 - #todo
 	- Argentinian soy exports

+---

+## Tools

+### R
+- packages

+---

+## Data

+---

+## Markets

-## Corn
+### Corn
 - Corn planting is also facing delays, the exchange added.
 Until Wednesday, producers had planted 23.8% of the 7.3 million hectares expected for the 2022/23 crop, 6.2 percentage points behind this time last year[^1]
-- Protests over Brazil's election result that blocked roads in Mato Grosso state earlier this week lifted truck freight prices, affecting the operations and margins of global grain traders at a time when farmers are selling their abundant second corn crop.
+- 24/11/2022 - ==Protests over Brazil's election result that blocked roads in Mato Grosso== state earlier this week lifted truck freight prices, affecting the operations and margins of global grain traders at a time when farmers are selling their abundant second corn crop.
+	- Truck freight rose 20% or 50 reais ($9.40) per tonne in Mato Grosso, Abiove, an industry group representing global firms like Cargill, Bunge [BG.N](https://amers2-apps.platform.refinitiv.com/web/apps/quotewebapi?RIC=BG.N), Cofco and Louis Dreyfus Co., told Reuters on Thursday.

-## Soy
+### Soy
 - Argentina is the world's top exporter of processed soy, but the delays could mean some producers will not manage to meet their planting forecasts
 	- So far just ==19.4% of the area has been planted==, the exchange said in a weekly report, 19.9 percentage points behind this time last year.[^1]

-## Cotton
+### Cotton

 - cotton